 This is relevant to all sites, but especially so with sports channels.
 The tone of voice must be clear and consistent, whether it’s a serious voice, informative or possibly comic.
 Perhaps it offers a bit of everything — if that’s the case, ask yourself what kind of content you want to provide to your audience in terms of tone.
 Try and ensure this voice remains the same in everything you do.

 Sports fans love nostalgia; reminders of moments from their childhood or what they might consider to be a ‘better time’ for sport.
 While it’s right that many websites want to keep their content current, don’t be afraid to reach out to the nostalgic nerve in your readers.
 People love to prove that they know everything about a certain year or decade, and so creating quizzes and other posts to take them back to a memorable time is sure to attract plenty of new readers, whether it’s sport or otherwise.

 3 — Clear Opinions

-This is really important for sports sites, but should be applied to any kind of content which requires opinion.
-The best way to ensure that people are sharing your opinion pieces, is to make your opinion as clear as possible.
-Don't sit on the fence.
+This is really important for sports sites but should be applied to any kind of content which requires an opinion.
+The best way to ensure that people are sharing your opinion pieces is to make your opinion as clear as possible.
+Don’t sit on the fence.
 A strong opinion will divide your readers, but the ones that agree will be more likely to share.

 4 — Video Content